MMattoss/Stats-preview-card/README.md

 # Stats-preview-card

 Hi there!
 This is another Frontend Mentor challenge.
-Made using flexbox :)
+Made using mostly flexbox :)